|

 medieval lord : both feared and protective.
 When something goes

-wrong, the first move is to ask the State to do something and
+wrong, the first move is to ask the State to react and

 all strikers